The advice I wish I’d known sooner as a Badminton Coach – Introduction

 I’ve sat down and emptied my mind.
 I’ve tried to remember all the things that I wished I’d known when I first started coaching.

 Many of these points came from direct instructions, often from my mentor Roger Mills.
-Others come from my observations whilst working with other coaches.
+Others come from my observations while working with other coaches.
 Then there are the points that only became apparent through my struggles when trying to help players.

 I’m certainly thankful for my inquisitive mind, without it I’m sure I would just be repeating my practices day in, day out no matter who I was coaching!